Looking for a business loan

 The GST Council may implement the next phase of e-invoicing for businesses with an annual turnover of more than Rs.5 crore from 1st January 2023.
 The system may get extended to businesses with a turnover of over Rs.1 crore by the end of the next fiscal year.

-Currently, it applies to those with a turnover limit of more than Rs.20 crore since 1st April 2022.
-From 1st October 2022, it shall apply to those with a turnover limit of Rs.10 crore.
+From 1st October 2022, it was extended to those with a turnover limit of Rs.10 crore.

 A taxpayer shall follow the steps mentioned below to go to this link: